 Disparities

 Our research uncovered an issue of disparity, or inequality between poor and non-poor communities.
-We know there is a deafening need for improved sanitation and waste disposal but in 2000 the WHO estimated that 49% of collected wastewater in the Dominican Republic received some treatment; however, these results show that wealthy populations receive disproportionate amounts of improved water.
+We know there is a deafening?? need for improved sanitation and waste disposal but in 2000 the WHO estimated that 49% of collected wastewater in the Dominican Republic received some treatment; however, these results show that wealthy populations receive disproportionate amounts of improved water.

-Dominicans of lower SES are more likely to have less access to toilets and waste disposal, thus creating a cycle of waste.
-Low SES residents have no where to discard their waste, so they place it out in their communities uncovered, after a rain event this waste gets washed into the nearest watershed and consequently pollutes the water that will later be piped into their communities for drinking.
+Dominicans of lower SES are more likely to have less access to toilets and waste disposal, thus creating a cycle of waste ??
+Discuss this in some detail.
+Low SES residents have no where to discard their waste, so they place it out in their communities uncovered, after a rain event this waste gets washed into the nearest watershed and consequently pollutes the water that will later be piped into their communities for drinking. – this needs to be stated earlier in the paper.
 Without readily available potable water provided to the public, individuals are obligated to either purchase purified water or, if not financially stable, make use of polluted water on a daily basis.
-Those lacking the financial means to consistently purchase purified water are obligated to make use of microbial-ridden water in order to drink, cook meals, and carry out everyday tasks, consequently exposing themselves to microbial enteric pathogens that can result in fatal preventable disease.
+Those lacking the financial means to consistently purchase purified water are forced to consume microbe-ridden water in order to drink, cook meals, and carry out everyday tasks, consequently exposing themselves to microbial enteric pathogens that can result in fatal preventable disease.

 Limitations

 Since samples were collected from publically assessable water sources in many occasions a toilet was present but that doesn’t represent the toilet accessibility for the entire community.
-For example, in a low SES area a sample would be taken from a public lot, such as a school, clinic, restaurant, etc. that had a toilet facility present while a majority of homes surrounding the communal space, were void of toilet access.
+For example, in a low SES area a sample would be taken from a public lot, such as a school, clinic, restaurant, etc. that had a toilet facility present while a majority of homes surrounding the communal space, were devoid of toilet access.
 Since the location in which the sample was collected had observed improved sanitation we marked the sample as toilet present.
 In actuality the number of communities lacking toilet facilities could be more than what our study indicates.

 Another limitation was the small sample size.
 This pilot study was conducted to establish if there is a need to conduct research on the quality of water and sanitation in Santo Domingo, Sosua, and the Dominican Republic as a whole.
 Although this small sample of data has ascertained valuable information on the current state of drinking water in two cities, more research must be conducted to determine if a larger sample including multiple cities will produce similar results.